-- Gloves, masks, disposable aprons and other supplies will be made readily available - Fresh, healthy menu options that are individually plated meals and pre-portioned and pre-wrapped produce will be promoted - Disposable trays will be used - Work stations will be reorganized for proper physical distancing during meal preparation and meal service - Physical distancing will be required during meal times as face coverings are not possible.
-Meal times may be staggered, other building spaces may be repurposed for meal service, or meals may be consumed in classrooms if appropriate social distancing can't be maintained - Barriers will be installed at the point of sale/point of pickup where maintaining physical distance of 6 feet is difficult - The District will ensure adequate supplies of gloves, face masks, disposable aprons, and other supplies are readily available for each meal service area - Provide physical distancing guides in food service areas such as: - $\circ \quad \text{Tape on floors} \\$ - Signage - Increase table spacing, remove tables, mark tables as closed, or provide a physical barrier between tables - Grab and go lunches may be utilized in all buildings
+- Gloves, masks, disposable aprons and other supplies will be made readily available. - Fresh, healthy menu options that are individually plated meals and pre-portioned and pre-wrapped produce will be promoted. - Disposable trays will be used.

+- Work stations will be reorganized for proper physical distancing during meal preparation and meal service. - Physical distancing will be required during meal times as face coverings are not possible.
+Meal times may be staggered, other building spaces may be repurposed for meal service, or meals may be consumed in classrooms if appropriate social distancing can't be maintained. - Barriers will remain at the point of sale/point of pickup, consistent with food service guidance. - The District will ensure adequate supplies of gloves, face masks, disposable aprons, and other supplies are readily available for each meal service area. - Provide physical distancing guides in food service areas such as: - tape on floors - signage - \circ increase table spacing, remove tables, mark tables as closed, or provide a physical barrier between tables - Grab and go lunches may be utilized in all buildings